Credit utilization is the second most important factor in credit scoring. Knowing how to maintain a good rate may help you reach a higher credit tier.

 “That said, the 30 percent rule has become widely considered as the tipping point.
 While it’s not a bad number on which to base your utilization rate, there’s no set number for calculating this, especially when you consider how many other factors go into calculating your credit score.”

 While the 30 percent rule can be a good benchmark, it’s best to aim to keep your credit utilization as low as possible — ideally in single digits.

 “Several years ago, I had an expert from Experian on my podcast, and she mentioned keeping credit utilization below 30 percent,” Robert Berger, contributing editor to Forbes Money Advisor and author of “Retire Before Mom and Dad,” said.
 “It turns out that 30 percent is not a magic number.
 In fact, people with scores of 800 and higher typically use just 7 percent of their available credit.”

 Now that you have an idea of what ratio you should be aiming for, you can start thinking about the strategies you can use to achieve it.

 Know when your credit card issuer reports balances

 This means that if you make a payment that significantly lowers your credit utilization, it might not impact your credit score until the bureaus receive the updated report.
-Likewise, a big purchase right before a reporting period could make your credit utilization ratio appear higher than usual.
+Likewise, making a big purchase right before a reporting period could make your credit utilization ratio appear higher than usual.
 Pay off your balances in full every month or make multiple balance payments throughout the month to keep your credit utilization ratio as low as possible whenever it’s reported.

 Maintain a healthy credit utilization on every card